cocos2d/cocos2d-x-docs/social/developer_interviews/MAFGAMES/index.md

 Not yet.
 Please let me know.

 ### Would you be willing to help promote Cocos Creator?
 Why or why not?
-Yes.
-Because I want more developers using Cocos Creator.
+Yes, because I want more developers using Cocos Creator.

 ### Lastly, do you have any advice for either the Cocos Creator development team or those using Cocos Creator to make their games?
 For starters: